Call for position

 *is measured from the date when a researcher obtained the degree which would formally entitle him or her to embark on a doctorate, either in the country in which the degree was obtained or in the country in which the researcher is recruited, irrespective of whether or not a doctorate is or was ever envisaged.

-Solely the candidates that comply with the criteria of eligibility will be assessed by the supervisors.
+Solely the candidates that comply with the criteria of eligibility will be assessed.

 b.
-Assessment of the application forms by the Project Leaders and their team supervising the position which has been selected as first choice by the candidates:
+Assessment of the application forms by the Project Leader and her team:

 2. Second stage of selection:

 • General evaluation of profile depending on motivations and personal skills